pf999/alien-message/README.md

 ### How to use The Editor

-Click on a cell to change its color.
+Click on a cell to change its color (sets it to 1 or resets it to 0)

 Press the following keys.

 C - Clear

 P - Play the file from top to bottom

 S - Saves the file to  "new_message.txt"